Frequently asked questions

 If we take Swedish Body Massage as an example, when I was at college, I learnt how to massage an arm one week, then the front of the leg the next week and so on; it certainly made for a long drawn out course!
 When a student’s trains with AuroraStar they learn the same techniques taught in colleges but over a short period of time and the beauty of a small and often “one to one” class is that it allows your tutor to observe you closely at all times and as a student it allows you to absorb the information in a shorter period of time and ask any questions along the way.
 A HUGE plus is that you do not have to wait until the course is full to do your training as we will run a course to fit in with your schedule and can often teach you on a one to one basis if necessary at no extra cost so no worrying about your course being cancelled at the last minute.

 College courses are very expensive and can take up to a year or even two years to complete, so with short courses you spend less money to train and can be working in a shortened period of time.
-We want our courses to be available to everyone and for you to have the reassurance of professional teaching and quality training material which is why all our courses are accredited by AHTT, VHMBT and Validated by IPTI so you are able to obtain an accredited and validated qualification and obtain insurance cover which will allows you to work as a practitioner when you feel ready.
+We want our courses to be available to everyone and for you to have the reassurance of professional teaching and quality training material which is why all our courses are accredited and validated by AHTT, VHMBT and the APTL, and insured by Wellbeing Insurance so you are able to obtain an accredited and validated qualification and obtain insurance cover which will allows you to work as a practitioner when you feel ready.

 What if I do not have Anatomy and Physiology?